MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/bitsadmin-getproxybypasslist.md

 ---
 title: bitsadmin getproxybypasslist
-description: Windows Commands topic for **bitsadmin getproxybypasslist** - Retrieves the proxy bypass list for the specified job.
+description: Windows Commands topic for bitsadmin getproxybypasslist, which retrieves the proxy bypass list for the specified job. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article ms.assetid: 50959be3-7014-4bc9-9a7b-68f1ff94a94a

-ms.prod: windows-server

-ms.technology: manage-windows-commands

-ms.topic: article
-ms.assetid: 50959be3-7014-4bc9-9a7b-68f1ff94a94a
 author: coreyp-at-msft